-Anonymous asked: I am going to pierce my nose with a sewing needle.
+Anonymous said: I am going to pierce my nose with a sewing needle.
 I have all the correct equiptment - nose stud, lighter, antiseptic liquid, q tips and such, and washed hands.
 I will also check for nerves.I did my friends and it worked but she took it out because the stud was too small for her nose tissue.
 She said it hurt but there was no blood or anything.
 I am pretty experienced (in DIY piercings) ive done friends cartilage and lobes ad my own hand web.
 None have got infected!
 Advice or warnings please.

 Is this a troll?
 I mean this has to be a troll right?…please be a troll because if you aren’t a troll then you’re just an idiot.
 I mean you just said you’re piercing your nose with a sewing needle and then proceed to tell me you have all the proper equipment for piercings.
 When have you ever seen a professional pierce a client with a damn sewing needle?!
 Furthermore, a ligter and ‘antiseptic fluid’ is not how you properly sterilize piercing equipment, you know this right?!